Christmas seal: Canada

-From Saint John, New Brunswick, the Rev. G. A. Moore wrote to say that he and other volunteers would sell 8,500 and send the money to Toronto for the sanatorium.

-That first year, the Toronto campaign brought in $6,114.25 and Hamilton citizens gave $1,244.40.
+From Saint John, New Brunswick, the Rev. G. A. Moore wrote to say that he and other volunteers would sell 8,500 and send the money to Toronto for its sanatorium.
+That first year, the Toronto campaign brought in $7,358.65, the equivalent of almost $200,000 today.
+Hamilton citizens gave $1,244.40.
 Year by year, other cities across Canada tried the Christmas seal campaign as a means not only of raising money but of creating the awareness that tuberculosis could be controlled.